chrisdavidmills/rpi-school/scratch.md

 1. It checks to see if the number of lives is 0.
 2. If so, it broadcasts a "gameLost" message.
 It then waits 1 second, and stops all scripts from running.
 We wait one second because if we stop all the code running immediately, some of the code we want to run before the end of the game is stopped too!

-Finally for this section, click the Stage and add the following three blocks to its work area:
+Finally for this section, click the "Stage" and add the following three blocks to its work area:

 ![](life-lost-events.png)